 You'll get monthly reminders to pay your group owner back for your part of the Fi bill.
 Tap on the notification to send money immediately.
 You can also pay your group owner back later:

 - Next to the monthly statement, select Send money.
 You can also open a statement and select Send money.

-- If you haven't done so yet, Google Wallet will ask you to set up your payment method.
+- If you haven't done so yet, Google Pay will ask you to set up your payment method.

 - Review your payment amount and select Continue.